-Mary C. McKiel, Ph.D., is president of The McKiel Group and a former standards executive with the U.S. Environmental Protection Agency (EPA) in Washington, D.C.
+Mary C. McKiel, Ph.D., is president and CEO of The McKiel Group and the former standards executive with the U.S. Environmental Protection Agency (EPA) in Washington, D.C.

-The McKiel Group is dedicated to helping private sector organizations be more effective and productive in working with governmental bodies in the areas of standardization and conformity assessment.
+The McKiel Group is dedicated to helping private sector organizations be more effective in working with governmental bodies in the areas of standardization and conformity assessment.
 In 2014, the McKiel Group provided expert consultations on federal use of voluntary standards as well as training in the federal implementation of the National Technology Transfer and Advancement Act with several private sector organizations.

-Prior to working at EPA, McKiel was director of quality standards at what was then the Federal Supply Service of the General Services Administration, and for her first five years of public service was an analytical chemist with the National Archives and Records Services, where she conducted and published original research leading to the production and preservation of archival quality documents.
-While at the National Archives, McKiel was a member of ASTM Committee D06 on Paper and Paper Products.
+Prior to working at EPA, McKiel was director of quality standards at what was then the Federal Supply Service of the General Services Administration, and for her first five years of public service was an analytical chemist with the then National Archives and Records Services.

 McKiel has written about the federal use of nongovernment standards for a wide variety of governmental and private sector publications worldwide and has delivered presentations in person and via television to both national and international audiences.